tasmota/docs/docs/Berry.md

 ## Introduction to Berry

 Berry is the next generation scripting for Tasmota.
-It is based on the open-source Berry project, delivering an ultra-lightweight dynamically typed embedded scripting language.
-It is designed for lower-performance embedded devices.
+It is based on the open-source Berry project, delivering an ultra-lightweight dynamically typed scripting language designed for lower-performance embedded devices.

 [**Berry Github**](https://github.com/Skiars/berry)

-Berry Scripting allows simple and advanced extension of Tasmota, for example:
+Berry Scripting allows simple and also advanced extensions of Tasmota, for example:

-- simple scripting and advanced Rules
+- simple scripting
 - advanced rules, beyond what is possible with native rules
-- advanced automation
+- advanced automations

 Berry Scripting takes it one step further and allows to build dynamic extensions to Tasmota, that would previously require native code:

 - build light animations
-- build I2C drivers
+- build I^2^C drivers
 - build complete Tasmota drivers
 - integrate native libraries like `lvgl` see [LVGL](LVGL.md)